Society for the Furtherance and Study of Fantasy and Science Fiction, Incorporated

 Paragraph 4.2.2: Vice-president.
 The vice-president shall serve on all committees and shall substitute for the president in their absence.

-Paragraph 4.2.3: Recording secretary.
-The recording secretary shall maintain the official records of SF3, including an up-to-date copy of these bylaws and minutes of all meetings of the Executive Board and the general membership, prepare all secret ballots, and maintain membership records.
+Paragraph 4.2.3: Secretary.
+The secretary shall maintain the official records of SF3, including an up to date copy of these bylaws and minutes of all meetings of the Executive Board and the general membership, prepare all secret ballots, maintain membership records, handle all correspondence for SF3, and maintain the correspondence file.

 Section 4.3: Election.
 Officers shall be elected at the annual meeting of SF3.
 Any SF3 member is eligible for any office.
 Nominations shall be made from the floor.
 If only one candidate is nominated for any office, they shall be deemed to have been elected unanimously.
 A majority vote is necessary and sufficient to elect.
 In the event that no candidate receives a majority, a runoff election will be conducted between the lead candidates by number of votes.
 The membership may opt for a secret ballot, and the recording secretary must be ready to implement that process during the meeting if so requested.
 All candidates must be SF3 members at the time of the election.